 Create a Welcoming Kit for refugees coming to your school or neighborhood.
 This can include a backpack of important school supplies for your class that your new classmate will need to complete his or her schoolwork.
-It can include a book or video about the school that classmates have made to introduce and welcome refugee students into the school and that they can take home to share with their family.
+It can include a book or video about the school or community that classmates have made to introduce and welcome refugee students into the school and that they can take home to share with their family.
 If the class will have a buddy system, brainstorm and compile roles and responsibilities of the buddy so that each buddy will know how to perform his or her role well. (direct service) This one-session Lesson Plan is a good introduction to this project.

 Organize a Drive

 Organize a drive of items which refugee families may need.
 This could include new kitchen items, sheets, and bedding; bikes and bike helmets for children and adults; or non-perishable, culturally-sensitive food staples such as rice.
 Contact a local refugee resettlement agency or service agency to see which items are needed. (indirect service) Photo Credit: Kids' Bike Parade by Dianne Yee is licensed under CC by 4.0